 Everyone needs good resources for finding and doing work worth doing.
 Here are some that I use and recommend.
 Hopefully they’ll help you as much as they’ve helped me!

 There’s a lot on this page.
-To make it a bit easier to navigate, here are some buttons that will take you to the different sections.
-Feel free to jump around:
+To make it a bit easier to navigate I've added a Table of Contents.
+Feel free to jump around!

 On Finding Your Work and Knowing Your Story